lectron/kosmos/README.md

   Please read everything carefully, as they tell you what this is all about, explain how to install the software, and what to do if something goes wrong.

 ##What is Minecraftly?
-  Minecraftly (Minecraftly Cloud Platform) is a free and open source (FOSS) alternative of the official Mojang's Minecraft Realms, designed and written from scratch by Viet Nguyen and Keir Nellyer, respectively, with assistance from some friendly developers and helpers from the internet.
+  Minecraftly (Minecraftly Cloud Platform) is a free and open source (FOSS) alternative of the official Mojang's Minecraft Realms, designed & produced from scratch by Viet Nguyen, with assistance from some developers and helpers from the internet.
 It aims towards creating an easy to run a distributed network, on any server, using traditional server system.
 Minecraftly Cloud Platform is now community-developed and will be remained free under GNU GPL license.

-  Started out as a simple Minecraft game server like every other, I understood and saw the importance of education through gaming.
-The period of changing mindset from owning a proprietary software to deciding if I should open source it was not short of a challenge.
-In the end, I'm glad to share the technology with passionate people who want to contribute to the community, to change the world via cloud computing, and with everyone who wants to learn.
+  Started out as a simple Minecraft game server like every other, I understood that Minecraft and open world games have limitation in connections.
+I saw that it needs something that can handle connections and allows Minecraft to scale incredibly far with limited resources.
+So I created Minecraftly Cloud Platform.
+It took over a year to develop the first prototype.
+It's now open source.
+I'm glad to share the technology with passionate people who want to contribute to the community, to change the world via cloud computing, and with everyone who wants to learn about high availability architecture.

-  It has all the features you would expect in a Minecraft server, with additional performance gain including async, cloud computing compatibility, on demand loading.

   Minecraftly can run on traditional Minecraft server setup, with local file system.
 The advantage is, it's able to run on one and multiple servers at the same time, sharing the same NFS, Redis, and MySQL servers as a way of communicating between servers.